LordDemonos/Quarm.Guide/_posts/2024-06-01-xanaxs-checklist-for-zeal.md

    - Ensure `Sound=TRUE` is listed in your `eqclient.ini`.
 Zeal requires sound to be enabled to function properly.
 2. **Exclude TAKP Installation from Antivirus Scanning**
    - Exclude your TAKP folder from antivirus scans to reduce load times and prevent stuttering.
 Follow the [detailed instructions](/installing-the-game#prerequisite-2-required-excluding-your-takp-installation).
+3. **Remove Previous Zeal Files**
+	- If you have recently installed Zeal, there may be a conflict with the newer version.
+Make sure you delete your `uifiles\zeal` folder before installing the latest version.

 ### Installation